barreiros/VibeWhisper/README.md

 1.  **Prerequisites:**
     - Node.js and npm installed.
     - Git installed.
+    - **Permissions:** Ensure you have granted Microphone and (on macOS) Accessibility permissions as described in the "Installation & Setup" section above.
 2.  **Clone the Repository:**
     ```bash
     git clone https://github.com/your-username/barreiros-superwhisper.git # Replace with your actual repo URL